Eye Town Youth Community Council

 The Eye Town Youth Community Council is looking forward to working for and on behalf of Eye Town.

-Let us have your view on what is needed for Eye to become an even more outstanding area for residents ..youth@eyesuffolk.org
+Let us have your view on what is needed for Eye to become an even more outstanding area for residents at youth@eyesuffolk.org

 February 24th at 2.15 pm meeting in the Chamber of Eye Town Hall